openshift-labs/learn-katacoda/middleware/middleware-quarkus/getting-started/05-deploy-to-openshift.md

 ## Deploy application to OpenShift

 Now let's deploy the application itself.
-Run the following command which will build and deploy a Quarkus native application using the OpenShift extension:
+Run the following command which will build and deploy a Quarkus native application using the OpenShift extension (this will take a few minutes to complete as it rebuilds the native executable, generates a container image and pushes it into OpenShift):

 `mvn clean package -Pnative \
 -Dquarkus.kubernetes-client.trust-certs=true \